tendermint/atom_one/README.md

 operating system of the Cosmos Hub.

-All subsequent governance proposals must be in alignment with the provisions of the Constitution and their proponents and all governance voters are required to ensure consistency between such proposals and this Constitution.
+All subsequent governance proposals must be in alignment with the provisions of the Constitution, and each proposal's proponents and all active governance voters are required to ensure consistency between such proposals and the Constitution.

 ### Rule 2.
 Sovereignty of the Cosmos Hub

 The Cosmos interchain network is composed of many sovereign zones such as the Cosmos Hub.

-The Cosmos Hub is composed of many blockchains including the main hub blockchain where staking and governance transactions are committed and executed, but also other blockchains secured by ICS that are subservient to the governance of the main hub blockchain, or simply the Cosmos Hub Governance.
+The Cosmos Hub is composed of many chains including the main hub chain where staking and governance transactions are committed and executed, but also other chains secured by ICS that are subservient to the governance of the main hub chain, hereinafter "Hub Governance".

 Other sovereign zones that are completely or partially secured by Cosmos Hub ICS by definition have their own governance mechanism, and the Cosmos Hub